 My husband climbed up in one of our backyard trees to hang some windchimes for me and discovered these precious baby doves.
 Aren't all of God's babies beautiful!

 A pair of doves made a nest under the roof of our veranda.
-It has been an incredible journey, watching them from day 1 when they started to build the nest, seeing mom sitting on the eggs and eventually, the first time we saw her bringing food to feed the little ones.
-Unfortunately, the one baby didn't make it, but the remaining one is getting stronger by the day.
+It has been incredible, watching them from day 1 when they started to build the nest, seeing mom sitting on the eggs and eventually, the first time we saw her bringing food to feed the little ones.
 I took the photo this morning when the mom flew off to find food.
-This baby dove is now 10 days old.

 This is Dovely (a cross of Dove and Lovely).
 She is five years old and a Dove.
 After visiting a friend, I heard this cooing sound come from the laundry room.
 When I asked my friend what the sound was, my friend said "oh that's bird".